 The first and foremost priority before a layoff is to prepare an emergency fund for you.
-We all have a bit of savings stored here and there.
+We all have a bit of saving stored here and there.
 A saving program or agenda is necessary before facing any layoff.
 This emergency fund will decide your survival.
 The more you have stored for yourself, the better you will be able to carry on during your job search period.

 Expenses can hardly be avoided in today’s time.
 Cutting down some of the entertaining sources is a tough job.
 However, during the laid off or the unemployed period you need to make a compromise with your luxury.
 In this period, your savings are your only savior.
 Thus, you may want to cut short on things like television cable, magazine or newspaper subscription, gym membership, regular weekend outings, weekend bar party, etc. This little or in your case a huge change will benefit a lot in keeping you going for a little more time during this crisis.
 A few months’ suffering would only give you a good experience and something to learn a lesson from in the future (Lesson on how to deal with crisis).

 Yes, you read it correctly.
 You need something to keep going.
-Emergency fund will deteriorate and leave you bankrupt or in debt.
-Thus, do not hesitate to apply for any part time job.
-These little part time jobs may give you more experience along with the salary.
-Try to turn your hobby into your part time career.
+An emergency fund will deteriorate and leave you bankrupt or in debt.
+Thus, do not hesitate to apply for any part-time job.
+These little part-time jobs may give you more experience along with the salary.
+Try to turn your hobby into your part-time career.
 This will lessen your dependence on emergency fund and will give you a chance to work on your hobby.